MVS-99/IDPT/Microasignments/README.md

 Support Vector Machines (SVMs) are a type of supervised learning algorithm used for classification and regression analysis.
 In classification tasks, SVMs try to find a hyperplane that separates two classes of data points in the feature space.
 SVMs work by finding the optimal margin between two classes of data points.
 The margin is defined as the distance between the hyperplane and the closest data points of each class.
 The optimal hyperplane is the one that maximizes this margin.

 The script reads a CSV data set (named 'production.csv') into a pandas dataframe.
-The data consists of three features ('input', 'output', and 'time') and a binary target variable ('efficient').
+The data consists of three features ('input', 'output', and 'time') which are the measures obtained directly from the system and a binary classification target variable ('efficient').
+The purpose is to determine if the process has been efficient or not.

 The code then separates the features and target variables, and performs an analysis without testing first.
 It creates a grid of points for plotting the decision boundary and trains SVM models.
 SVMs can use different kernel functions to transform the input data into a higher-dimensional feature space, where the optimal hyperplane can be found.
 In this assignment the most common ones are used: linear, polynomial, radial basis function, and sigmoid.